ewheeler7/replication_timing_methods_comparison/04_repliscan.md

 ## Pipeline
-- Use bam files from previous step
+- Use bam files from previous step with high and low coverage droplists removed
-- Create high coverage droplist uniqe to these files and remove from bams
 - Run repliscan
 - Re-remove droplist, because smoothing internal to repliscan treats droplist at 0 and so will smooth over it
 - Convert gff3 file to bed (for cleaner viewing on IVG)